boehs/oasis/Trinket.md

 On top of that, trinket is a special hybrid of amazing things we took from our favorite static site generators, like

-2. Incredibly preferment, safe, and multithreaded code written in Rust 🦀
+2. Incredibly preferment, safe, and multithreaded code written in [[Rust 🦀]]
-3. Modern features to accommodate new way's of thinking, like digital gardens
+3. Modern features to accommodate new way's of thinking, like digital gardens [[d]]
 4. First class terminal 👩‍💻 support

 But what makes trinket *special* are it's trinkets, charms, toys, wrinklers and shamans